-Turn off Microsoft Consumer Experiences
+Turn off Microsoft Consumer Experiences in Windows 11/10

 To turn off Microsoft Consumer Experience, you can make use of the Group Policy Editor or the Registry Editor.